What to know about buying a house in Missouri

 Missouri first-time home buyer grants

 The MHDC doesn’t offer outright grants.
-But it does provide the next best thing, which is a forgivable loan.
+But it provides the next best thing, a forgivable loan.
 MHDC calls these Cash Assistance Loans (CALs).

 This can be an attractive deal for new home buyers.
-Even if you sell before 10 years are up, home price inflation might allow you to repay the loan and still make a handsome profit.
+Even if you sell before 10 years, home price inflation might allow you to repay the loan and make a handsome profit.
 Although home prices fall occasionally, they do so relatively rarely and usually briefly.

 Buying a home in Missouri’s major cities